jon-jacky/home/commonplace.md

   and tended to produce that perpetual oscillation between despair and distracted joy, between cruelty and pious tenderness which characterize life in the middle ages."

-  "Between hellish oppresion and the most childish amusements, between horrible hard-heartedness and tearful tenderness, the populace staggers like a giant with a child's head ... the people lived in extremes."

   The frequent processions, too, were a continual source of pious agitation, When the times were evil, as often they were, processions were seen